JabRef/GSoC/README.md

 Tell things as you see them.
 Be polite, but don't sugar coat it.
-You don't have to apologize everytime you make a mistake; but avoid repeating it again.
+You don't have to apologize every time you make a mistake; but avoid repeating it again.

+**Important Notice about GSoC:**

+Before the program officially opens for applications, **please do not ask questions about GSoC timelines, requirements, or selection processes**.
+These details are not yet finalized, and we cannot provide guidance before the official announcement.

+You are, however, encouraged to *contribute to JabRef at any time*: fix issues, propose ideas, participate in discussions, and explore the codebase.
+It is also fine to discuss features or technical ideas that may later become GSoC projects, but only as **standalone technical discussions** — please do not link them to GSoC planning, proposals, or selection questions.

 ## Right fit